ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

         :default:

            * If ``required`` is false/missing, ``default`` may be specified (assumed 'null' if missing).
            * Ensure that the default value in the docs matches the default value in the code.
+The actual default for the role variable will always come from ``defaults/main.yml``.
            * The default field must not be listed as part of the description, unless it requires additional information or conditions.
            * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
              (such as true/false or yes/no).
 Choose the one that reads better in the context of the option.